Responses of AdS black holes to the collective influence of quintessence and string cloud: Quintessence and string cloud impact on AdS black hole critical behavior

-The temperature graph displays a fascinating oscillatory pattern characterized by two extreme points when the pressure $P$ is below the critical pressure $P_{C} $.
+The temperature graph displays a fascinating oscillatory pattern characterized by two extreme points when the pressure $P$ is below the critical pressure $P_{C}$.
 However, as the pressure surpasses the critical threshold $P > P_{C}$, these extreme points vanish, and the oscillatory behavior dissipates, resembling the behavior of a van der Waals (vdW) system.
 Notably, as the parameter $\omega_{q}$ rises, the temperatures of the two extreme points shift towards higher values.

-Furthermore, it is crucial to emphasize that, for varying values of $ \omega_q $,there is a noticeable decrease in both the phase transition point and the coexistence region of the two phases with an increasing parameter b.
-This observation highlights the significant impact of the cloud of strings parameter on the thermodynamic characteristics of the system.\
+Furthermore, it is important to emphasize that, for varying values of $ \omega_q $, there is a significant reduction in both the phase transition point and the coexistence region of the two phases with an increasing parameter $ b $.
+This observation highlights the significant impact of the cloud of strings parameter on the thermodynamic characteristics of the system.